2020/12/21

 intraoperative prophylaxis nor for pre-soaking of medical devices

-• Health Canada is working with the manufacturers of bacitracin for
+or implants prior to surgery. - Health Canada is working with the manufacturers of bacitracin for

 injection products to update the Canadian Product Monographs to